kawansoft/SympleGit-Java/README.md

 ### Setting a Timeout

-To manage execution time, SympleGit allows you to set a timeout for the underlying Git process using the `Builder.setTimeout` method.
-This feature is especially useful for ensuring that operations do not run indefinitely:
+SympleGit enables setting a timeout for the Git process with `Builder.setTimeout`:

 ```java
 final SympleGit sympleGit = SympleGit.custom()